amaumene/LinuxCloudGaming/README.md

 This is a setup script for Linux cloud gaming instance on GCP.
 It should be setup as a startup script.

-Some firewall settings needed for Steam Remoteplay and Vnc over web.
-Also setup your keys for ssh login if you need it.This REAME needs more updating.
+Some firewall settings needed for Steam Remote Play and VNC over web.
+Also setup your keys for SSH login if you need it.
+This REAME needs more updating.

 Allow HTTPS (tcp 443) and following ports for Steam Remote Play:
 ```